Language-Research-Technology/ldaca-documentation/content/using-ldaca/ldaca-onboarding-process/index.md

 #### Additional resources relevant to this step:
 - TODO: ADD Initial outreach checklist

-### 2. Workplan
+### 2. Work Plan

-Once communication between LDaCA and the Data Steward is in place, a workplan is prepared in order to establish the terms according to which the data will be onboarded to LDaCA, including the goals and responsibilities of each party, and the steps and timeline for carrying out the onboarding process.
+Once communication between LDaCA and the Data Steward is in place, a Work Plan is prepared in order to establish the terms according to which the data will be onboarded to LDaCA, including the goals and responsibilities of each party, and the steps and timeline for carrying out the onboarding process.

 At this stage, it is important to share key information and resources about the LDaCA project and manage expectations.

 #### LDaCA will:
-1. Provide the workplan template for onboarding.
+1. Provide the Work Plan template for onboarding.
-2. Collaborate with the Data Steward on the development of the workplan.
+2. Collaborate with the Data Steward on the development of the Work Plan.
 3. Provide further information about LDaCA, its services and limitations.

 #### Data Steward will:
 1. Confirm their role as the Data Steward.
-2. Collaborate with LDaCA on the development of the workplan.
+2. Collaborate with LDaCA on the development of the Work Plan.

 #### Additional resources relevant to this step:
-- TODO: ADD Workplan template
+- TODO: ADD Work Plan template
 - [LDaCA Terms of Use](/content/using-ldaca/terms-of-use/index.md)
 - TODO: ADD LDaCA Privacy Policy (being finalised)